The New Testament words “spirit” (pneuma) and “soul” (psyche) are very closely related. In fact, both can be and sometimes are translated “breath”.

 Something interesting about these two words.
 We are told that God breathed into man’s nostrils the breath of neshamah (spirit/soul/wind/breath).
 However, we are also told in places like Ecclesiastes that both man and animal have the same ruwach (life).

 Ecclesiastes 3:19 For that which befalleth the sons of men befalleth beasts; even one thing befalleth them: as the one dieth, so dieth the other; yea, they have all one breath; so that a man hath no preeminence above a beast: for all is vanity.

 Man has no preeminence above beasts.
 Why?
 Because they both have one ruwach.
 But is this the same ruwach?

-This is where the problem gets very interesting.
+This is where the interesting gets very interesting.

 In Genesis 2 we are told that God breathed into man’s nostrils the breath (neshamah) of life.
 However, when we get to the flood account, the Bible suddenly flips the script.
 We start seeing God bringing the flood waters over the earth to destroy all flesh with the . . . ruwach of life!

 Genesis 6:17 And, behold, I, even I, do bring a flood of waters upon the earth, to destroy all flesh, wherein is the breath (ruwach) of life, from under heaven; and every thing that is in the earth shall die.

 Genesis 7:15 And they went in unto Noah into the ark, two and two of all flesh, wherein is the breath (ruwach) of life.